dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Nature has planted in our minds an insatiable longing to see the truth.
+  I don't believe in the after life, although I am bringing a change of underwear.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1139 days)
+## 🌟 Experiences (1140 days)

 ### 🧮 Programming languages